4lex4/scantailor-advanced/README.md

 * ##### Full control over settings on output
  This feature enables to control cut margins, normalizing illumination before binarization, normalizing illumination in color areas options, Savitzky-Golay and morphological smoothing on output in any mode (of course, those setting that can be applied in the current mode).

+* ##### Filling outside areas
+ Now outside pixels can be filled with the background color of the page.

+ Added filling setting with the following options:
+   1. Background: estimate the background and fill outside pixels with its color.
+   2. White: always fill with white.

+* ##### Tiff compression
+ Tiff compression options allow to disable or change compression method in tiff files.

+ There are two options in settings dialog: B&W and color compression.
+   1. The B&W one has None, LZW, Deflate and CCITT G4 (Default) options.
+   2. The color one has None, LZW (Default), Deflate and JPEG options.

 * ##### Adaptive binarization
  Sauvola and Wolf binarization algorithms have been added.
 They can be applied when normalizing illumination does not help.